mpv-player/mpv/DOCS/man/mpv.rst

--add          Append 1 or more items (same syntax as -set) -pre          Prepend 1 or more items (same syntax as -set) -clr          Clear the option (remove all items) -remove       Delete item if present
--toggle       Append an item, or remove it if it already exists -help         Pseudo operation that prints a help text to the terminal
+-add          Append 1 or more items (same syntax as -set) -pre          Prepend 1 or more items (same syntax as -set) -clr          Clear the option (remove all items) -remove       Delete 1 or items if present (same syntax as -set) -toggle       Append an item, or remove it if it already exists -help         Pseudo operation that prints a help text to the terminal
 ============= ===============================================